 5. Analyze the resultsOnce the MVP for a marketplace is developed, you can start collecting customers' feedback and analyzing the results.
 This is actually not the last but, the very first step of your product development.
 From here, you will begin to conduct various tests, add new features, adjust marketing strategies, and attract new users.This is where the principles of MVP and Lean Startup Methodology start to really unfold: you build, test, measure, learn, and build again.

 SummaryAs you see, MVP is not just about chopping out all possible features and rolling out a product as soon as possible.
-It is actually an extremely important asset that keeps startup owners from making lots of mistakes and jumping off their planes without a parachute.Minimum viable product is a foundation for your short- and long-term goals that helps you move forward and improve your product.If you are curious as to how much the development of a custom MVP would cost, or how long it can take to develop, reach out to us.
+It is actually an extremely important asset that keeps startup owners from making lots of mistakes and jumping off their planes without a parachute.Minimum viable product is a foundation for your short- and long-term goals that helps you move forward and improve your product.If you want to get more information on how to develop a marketplace MVP or are curious as to how much the development of a custom MVP would cost, how long it can take, etc., reach out to us.
 At WTT Solutions, we are always ready to offer a helping hand to those businesses who are willing to test new ideas but not quite sure how to do that effectively.Hit the 'Get in Touch' button in the upper right corner of this page to contact us, and don't forget to subscribe to our newsletter to be the first to receive new insights!

 FREQUENTLY ASKED QUESTIONS